About Prenups in New York

 Couples getting ready to marry are likely to first and foremost focus on the planning aspect of their upcoming nuptials – finding the venue, buying the dress, hiring a photographer, etc. While there is already so much to consider, many couples also start thinking about legal matters as well, such as signing a prenuptial agreement.

-There are a few reasons why a couple might not consider a prenuptial agreement.
+There are a few reasons why a couple might not consider a prenuptial agreement or "prenup."
 Some may not understand what the agreement is and what it means for the marriage.
 Then there are others who know what it is, but feel that signing a prenup is essentially an expectation of failure that will cause problems in the marriage, leading to a potential divorce.

 One of the most common questions regarding prenuptial agreements is whether it increases the likelihood of the two parties divorcing.
 At the end of the day, the answer to this question usually depends on how the two parties look at the prenup and what they consider it to be.